kumahq/kuma-website/docs/docs/0.4.0/installation/macos.md

 ### 3. Use Kuma

-Kuma (`kuma-cp`) will be installed in the newly created `kuma-system` namespace!
-Now that Kuma has been installed, you can access the control-plane via either the GUI, the HTTP API, or the CLI:
+Kuma (`kuma-cp`) is now running!
+Now that Kuma has been installed you can access the control-plane via either the GUI, the HTTP API, or the CLI:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "GUI (Read-Only)"